alexa/ask-sdk-controls/doc/userGuide.md

 -   **Line 5-11**: Adds a new `action` slot value with id='increase'.
 The associated words can now be understood in any sample utterance that uses the `{action}` slot.

-### 5.7.6.
-What utterance shapes are covered by Control Intents

-Control intents should cover all the most common and basic utterance shapes that are of general purpose use.

-The foundation is `GeneralControlIntent` which recognizes phrases involving `{feedback}`, `{action}`, and `{target}` plus the mostly content free `{head}` and `{tail}`.
-Thus, any utterance that the skill need to capture that is basically a verb, a noun and/or some carrier words should re-use the GeneralControlIntent by defining any new actions and targets that are required.

-The next step up is the class of `ValueControlIntent` which recognizes phrases that may include all the general contents AND which include a value-slot.
-So, for example, the `AMAZON_NUMBER_ValueControlIntent` can recognize "U: change the party size to five".
-If your skill needs to capture phrases of that form it can reuse `AMAZON_NUMBER_ValueControlIntent`.

-See the list of standard intents in the tech docs for more information.
+As user-testing uncovers utterance coverage gaps the auto-generated interaction model can also be extended and amended via code.

 ### 5.7.7.
 When to introduce new Intents

 The standard ControlIntents are general-purpose and hence do not cover all the interesting utterances that a skill may need.
-For example if some complex utterance like "Send the email then mark the task complete" are expected then new Custom Intents should be created.
-None of the library controls will recognize such intents but that is no problem -- the correct control to handle such as complex utterance will be a parent control that can orchestrate all the behaviors needed.
+For example if a skill must react to an utterance like "Add two apples to the shopping cart" then a new Custom Intent should be created.
+The built-in controls will not recognize such intents but we can still arrange to update them in response to such inputs.
+The main idea is to have a parent control handle these inputs nd manipulate its child controls as necessary.
+See the FruitShop skill which demonstrates this.

 # 6. Additional topics